 Once you raise a worksheet, and your manager approves it, your payment for that worksheet will be queued for payment at the beginning of the next month in most cases.

 Where can you find your invoices?

-If you navigate to ‘Payments’ and then to ‘Invoices’ you can see all the invoices you have raised and if they have been approved.
+If you navigate to ‘Payments’ and then to ‘Invoices’ you can see all the invoices that have been automatically generated, based on the worksheets approved in your account.

 When there is an ongoing project, you will receive automated email reminders to continue raising worksheets.
 If you have already raised your worksheet you can ignore these reminders.
 You can also turn them off if you go into settings.

 Please see our short video below for how to get in touch with your point of contact at your client’s organisation.

 Unfortunately, we’re unable to monitor freelancer queries at email@example.com.
 If you have any queries please contact the contact person/your manager at your client company.

 What to do if you are stuck on the platform?

 We do have two other ways you can contact us.

 - You can write to us at firstname.lastname@example.org